angelsk/jocarter/cv.md

 ### Director, Consultant Engineering Manager and Tech Lead, Jo Carter Ltd (April 2019 - present)

+### Consultant Senior PHP Developer at J Sainsbury, Daemon Solutions (May 2019 – present)

+At Sainsbury's I am working with the Food to Order team on their website, which consists of a collection of Symfony 4 microservices and a legacy Symfony 3 monolith (which are used by their Node and React applications).
+I have been involved in integration with internal third party APIs, logging and auditing, code gardening, and deprecation of old code; including upgrading the monolith to the latest version of PHP and Symfony 3.

+Daemon Solutions is a technology consultancy that puts people first.
+We believe that technology can help people to do better work in the world.
+Making that happen for business isn’t always easy, we’ll help you to bridge the gap between where you are now and where you want to be.

 ### Consultant Engineering Manager and Tech Lead, Fifty Penguins in Fuzzy Socks Ltd (November 2017 - April 2019)

 ### Freelance PHP Developer, Babylon Health (March 2019 - April 2019)